 Historic District Commission

-The next regular HDC meeting is on March 15, 2017 at 7:00 PM in the Oakland Township Main Hall which is located at 4393 Collins Road, Goodison, Michigan.
-For further information, please contact Barbara Barber at 248-608-6807 or email@example.com
+The next regular HDC meeting is on May 17, 2017 at 7:00 PM in the Oakland Township Main Hall which is located at 4393 Collins Road, Goodison, Michigan.
+For further information, please contact Barbara Barber at the office number 248-608-6807 or email@example.com

 The Historic District Commission normally meets the third Wednesday of the month in the Township Hall Board Room located at 4393 Collins Road, Oakland Township, Michigan 48306.
 However, some meetings are held at Cranberry Lake Farm or at the Paint Creek Cider Mill building, so it is best to check the agenda with the posted location.